+His versatile and eclectic career quickly gained an international profile and he remains much in demand as an historically inspired interpreter, keyboard soloist, chamber musician and director.
+As a harpsichordist and organist, he has toured extensively within Europe, as well as to Japan, the USA and South America giving courses and master classes in Germany, Greece, Italy, Mexico and the USA.
 He is well known to chamber music audiences and performs and records with many of today's leading period singers, instrumentalists and ensembles.
-He was a member of the quartet London Baroque between 1995 and 2007 with whom he gave nearly 500 concerts worldwide, and since 2007 is a core member of Florilegium.
-Like many a Lancashire man, he has gravitated south but is proud to be a patron and a guest director of Lancashire Sinfonietta, and to contribute to the educational programmes of the Royal Northern College of Music in Manchester where he is International Visiting Tutor in Harpsichord Studies.
-His wide repertoire and numerous recording span the 16th century to the present day and reflect his passionate commitment to keyboard music of all types and styles.
-His has recorded on harpsichord, organ, virginals, clavichord and fortepiano, and as vocal and ensemble director.
+He was a member of the quartet London Baroque between 1995 and 2007 with whom he gave nearly 500 concerts worldwide, and was a core member of Florilegium between 2011 and 2019.
+His wide repertoire and numerous recordings span the Middle Ages to the present day and reflect his commitment to keyboard music of all types and styles.
+He has recorded on harpsichord, organ, virginals, clavichord and fortepiano, and as vocal and ensemble director.

-Double manual harpsichord after Ruckers 1624 by Andrew Garlick, 1998.
+Double-manual harpsichord after Ruckers 1624 by Andrew Garlick, 1998.